The best life is a God First life

 Which line do you stand behind?

-In biblical studies, I’ve noticed many names have unique meanings that identify personality traits and/or the purpose of individuals.
-Some were even given new names, that in meaning, identified their new path.
-This said; I’ve always been a little disappointed when I read (as a child) that the meaning of my name “Wayne” meant: “Old Covered Wagon”.
+In biblical studies, I’ve noticed many names have unique meanings that identify personality traits and paths of individuals.
+Some were even given new names that identified new paths.

-This “old covered wagon” slow and with a lot of space would like to encourage you to follow and comment on the posts you find on my site Advocate for Christ
+I would like to encourage you to follow and comment on the posts you find on Advocate for Christ.

 God First!